maksmondeo/maksmondeo/README.md

 - 💼 Working as a freelancer - successfully completed web developement projects with various clients.
 - 🚀 I'm studying Computer Science at the Lublin University of Technology.
-- 🛠️ Every day I practice algorythmic skills in Python by doing [Code-kata exercices](https://www.codewars.com/) which I store in [this](https://github.com/maksmondeo/code-kata) repo.
+- 🛠️ Almost every day I practice algorythmic skills in Python by doing [Code-kata exercices](https://www.codewars.com/) which I store in [this](https://github.com/maksmondeo/code-kata) repo.
 - 🌟 Member of [PyMasters](https://pymasters.pl/) - where we learn advanced Python skills by developing in a team using Git.
 - 👷🏻‍♂️ Currently contributing to [Reddit clone in Django](https://github.com/pymasterspl/reddit)
 - ❤️ I love writing in Python / Django by creating useful applications.